 How we choose the oils we test

-We test popular brands of olive oil labelled ‘extra virgin’ available in major supermarket chains, excluding flavoured oils.
+We test popular brands of olive oil labelled “extra virgin” available in major supermarket chains, excluding flavoured oils.

 The OTS purchases the olive oil samples directly from retailers according to strict purchasing protocols (which include keeping samples out of direct sunlight and avoiding temperature fluctuation during transit and delivery).
 On receipt at the lab, samples are maintained in a controlled environment according to best practice guidelines.

-At the time of testing each oil has a minimum of five months to go before its best-before date indicated on the label.
+At the time of testing, each oil has a minimum of five months to go before its best-before date indicated on the label.

 How we test and score olive oil

+In order to be classified as extra virgin an olive oil needs to meet certain quality standards.
 Our test includes both Australian and European oils, so for the purposes of this review we reference the widely accepted IOC Trade Standard, although we also check compliance with the Australian Standard.
 Signatories to the must comply with the Australian Standard, but this is a voluntary standard.

 All chemical and sensory tests are carried out according to documented IOC methods of analysis.